jitsen-design/jitsen-design.github.io/_posts/2018-6-10-Talk_Show_Hosts.md

 * Topic 3: last piece night week thank
 * Topic 4: back like time sunday one

 The results for this comparison is disappointing as well.
 We are unable to see distinctions between these two hosts as well.
 Finally, let's take a look at  Word2Vec vectorization of each host plotted on t-SNE with Pincipal Component Analysis (PCA) dimension reduction.
-PCA with t-SNE allows us th plot 100 dimensional world vectors to be plotted on a 2D visual
+PCA with t-SNE allows us to plot 100 dimensional world vectors on a 2D visual.

 ![Word Embeddings for all hosts](../images/Bokeh.png?raw=true)